bhavesh0411/Whats-App-cloning/README.md

 # cloning_1

-A WhatsApp cloning Flutter project.
+A WhatsApp cloning Flutter project with minimal functionality.
+For only learning purpose.